dominikcebula/algorithms/src/main/java/com/dominikcebula/algorithms/greedy/activity/selection/README.md

 ## Description

-Given list of activities, determine maximum amount of activities that a single person can take.
+Given list of activities, determine maximum amount of activities that a single person can attend.
 Each activity is described by a start and end time.
-Activity `A` is represented as `A(start, end)`.
+Activity is represented as `(start, end)`.
 A single person can only take a single activity at a time.